Top 7 Best RV Bunk Ladders

-It is important to measure the space where the ladder will go to make sure you get the correct ladder length.
-Most of the ladders on the market come in 60” or 66”; some models can be cut down if they are too long.
-Measuring for your ladder needs to be looked at, like finding the hypotenuse of a triangle.
+It is important to measure the ladder’s space to ensure the correct ladder length.
+Most of the ladders on the market come in 60″ or 66″; some models can be cut down if they are too long.
+Measuring your ladder needs to be looked at, like finding the hypotenuse of a triangle.

 How to measure for an RV bunk bed ladder?

-Most bunk ladders are installed in a ship’s ladder-style, which is set to an angle.
-When measuring, you need to take two measurements to get the length of the ladder you need.
+Most bunk ladders are installed in a ship’s ladder-style, set to an angle.
+You need to take two measurements to get the ladder length you need when measuring.
 The first measurement is the height from the floor to the spot where the ladder will mount.
 We will discuss the mounting procedures after learning to take the correct measurements.

-The second measurement you need is measuring the recommended floor space per the manufacturer’s installation, which is roughly around one foot for most models.
-The length of the ladder you need is the hypotenuse (third leg) of a triangle.
+The second measurement you need is measuring the recommended floor space per the manufacturer’s installation, roughly around one foot for most models.
+The ladder length you need is the hypotenuse (third leg).

 The formula for figuring the hypotenuse is the square root of leg A squared plus leg B squared.
-Here is a link for a handy hypotenuse calculator for a quick answer to your measurement.
-For example, if your first measurement is roughly 55”, with a one-foot second measurement, you would need about 56” ladder length.
-Don’t forget some models can be cut down, and you still need to figure your mounting method.
+Here is a link for a handy hypotenuse calculator to answer your measurement quickly.
+For example, if your first measurement is roughly 55″, you would need about 56″ ladder length with a one-foot second measurement.

-Now on to the ways that the ladders can be mounted.
-There are basically two ways bunk ladders mount.
+There are two ways bunk ladders mount.
 The first way is with small hooks and extrusions for a positive attachment.
 This method requires you to drill into the face board to secure the extrusions to the face board.
 Then the small hooks rest into the extrusions.

 The second method uses larger hooks that hook over the face board, which is less secure, but no drilling is required.
 Both methods allow you to remove the ladder when not in use.
 When you decide which method you want to use, you can take the measurements you need to decide the ladder length you need.

-Just about all models have rubber or nylon wrapped treads, which is important for non-slip climbing.
-Rubber tips at the bottom of the 1” rails help keep your floor protected.
+All models have rubber and nylon wrapped treads, which is important for non-slip climbing.
+Rubber tips at the bottom of the “rails help protect your floor.
 Most models can hold a weight limit of 250-pounds.

-Stromberg Carlson specialized in RV accessories, so they understand all things RV.
-This ladder comes in regular aluminum silver or black so you can best match your RV decor.
-Ladder rungs are 11” on center and are rubber wrapped.
-The bunk ladder is 13” overall wide (outside end cap to outside end cap).
-As the title implies, it is 60” in length; however, they also make a 66” version.
-The recommended floor dimension for the 60” model is just a hair over 12,” and the 66” model is 13 ⅛”.
-Has a 250-pound weight limit.
-Offers the two styles of attachment.
+Stromberg Carlson specializes in RV accessories, so they understand all things RV.
+This ladder comes in regular aluminum silver or black, so you can best match your RV decor.
+The ladder rungs are 1″ on center and are rubber wrapped.
+The bunk ladder is 1″ overall wide (outside end cap to outside end cap).
+As the title implies, it is 6″ in length; however, they also make a 6″ version.
+The recommended floor dimension for the 6″ model is just a hair over 12,” and the 6″ model is 13″”.
+The ladder has a 250-pound weight limit and Offers two styles of attachment.
 Both hooks and extrusions are included for easier mounting.

-Nice ladder, well built.
+Nice ladder and well built.
 If you need to cut it down to fit, you must remove the rubber feet and cut them from the bottom.
-The top has threaded inserts inside the tube that are needed to fasten the ladder.
+The top has threaded inserts inside the tube needed to fasten the ladder.
 It did not appear that the inserts were easily removable.
 No problem, be aware of it.
-It also was supplied with several different types of fittings to secure the top.
+It was also supplied with several different fittings to secure the top.
 Overall, very happy with my purchase.

 Quick Products also specializes in RV products.
-This model comes in black; however, you can also get it in silver as well.
-The ladder rungs are rubbed padded.
-The recommended floor dimension is 12” for the 60” model.
-This company also offers a 66” model, and the recommended floor dimension is also 12”.
+This model comes in black; however, you can also get it in silver.
+The ladder rungs are ribbed and padded.
+The recommended floor dimension is 1″ for the 6″ model.
+This company also offers a 6″ model, and the recommended floor dimension is also 1″.
 250-pound weight limit as well.

-My bunkhouse didn’t come with a ladder; this product is awesome, fully assembled, perfect fit, and included anti-slip boots.
+My bunkhouse didn’t come with a ladder; this product is awesome, fully assembled, perfect fit, and includes anti-slip boots.
 I would recommend this bunk ladder to anyone.